The Winning Team: Plot

-As Alex is walking down the street, he passes a bar and the doorman recognizes him and invites him in for a drink "on the house."
+As Alex is walking down the street, he passes a bar and the doorman recognizes him and invites him in for a drink "on the house".
 He becomes totally inebriated.
-As he lays his head down into his arm a customer is seen walking to a telephone booth.
+As he lays his head down on his arm a customer walks to a telephone booth.
 He asks for the sports desk and tells the person who answers that he knows why Alex fell at the ballgame today: "He's a lush."
-The papers are filled with stories of the drinking problems of Alex.
-The scene changes to a baseball game where Alex fields a ball and basically throws it away to the first basemen.
+The papers are filled with stories of Alex's drinking problem.
+The scene changes to a baseball game where Alex fields a ball and basically throws it away to the first baseman.
 He is removed from the game.

-Alex is next shown where drinking seems to be his new pastime.
-He is shown stumbling down an alley and then falls as he reaches the end.
+Drinking seems to have become Alex's new pastime.
 He is removed from the Cubs and sent to a team playing for the House of David.
-All this time his wife is trying to find him because she lost track of where he was.

-Aimee is finally told where "Alexander the Great" is.
-He is now a main headliner at a circus.
-He is touted as the man who can answer all your questions about baseball - and specifically about pitching.
-Aimee buys a ticket, but when he comes out from the rear of the tent she hides.
+All this time his wife is trying to find him.
+She finally finds out that he is a main headliner at a circus, touted as the man who can answer any and all questions about baseball - and specifically about pitching.
+Aimee buys a ticket, but when he comes out from the rear of the tent, she hides.
 He spews out many facts and figures about his own career and then asks if anyone has any questions.
 Aimee leaves without contacting him.

 When Aimee does get in touch with him she tells him that she knows of his medical conditions.
-He is contacted by his old friend Rogers Hornsby, at the request of Aimee, and is offered a pitching job with the St. Louis Cardinals.
+At Aimee's request, his old friend Rogers Hornsby contacts him and offers him a pitching job with the St. Louis Cardinals.

-We are now taken to the World Series of 1926 when the St. Louis Cardinals and the New York Yankees are squaring off.
+At the 1926 World Series, the St. Louis Cardinals and the New York Yankees are squaring off.
 Alex pitches the second and the sixth games of the series and they win both of them.
-At the conclusion of the sixth game Alex and Aimee have a conversation in the tunnel of the stadium.
-It is here when she learns that he looks to her for strength while pitching during this season.
-He also tells her that she looks tired because he has relied on her so much.
+At the conclusion of the sixth game Alex and Aimee have a conversation in the tunnel of the stadium; it's here that she learns that he looks to her for strength while pitching.